top of page

 googlescholar-01.png

-Joseph Sircar, M.A., is a fifth-year graduate student in the clinical psychology doctoral program.
+Joseph Sircar, M.A., is a graduate student in the clinical psychology doctoral program currently on internship at the University of North Carolina School of Medicine.
 He earned his B.S. in Biology and B.A. in Political Science from the University of North Carolina at Chapel Hill in 2012.
 After undergraduate, Joseph spent 5 years conducting applied research with a health equity lens for Frontline Solutions, where he led projects for the Robert Wood Johnson Foundation, Ford Foundation, and others.
 He is interested in how culture, religiosity, and family systems impact psychosocial outcomes.

 GRADUATE STUDENT, UNCG